Waissi/fmodlua-library/README.md

 # fmodlua
-An [FmodStudio](https://www.fmod.com/resources/documentation-api?version=2.02&page=welcome.html) implementation in C for building a shared library for Lua or LuaJIT with the [ffi library](https://luajit.org/ext_ffi.html).
+An [FmodStudio](https://www.fmod.com/resources/documentation-api?version=2.02&page=welcome.html) implementation in C for building a shared library for Lua.

 It covers the basic functionalities of Fmod, ideal for 2d projects (no 3D attributes implementation yet).
 Feel free to extend it as per your needs.